 I remember studying candida back in dental school.
 It can lead to a white coating in people’s mouths and tongues, commonly known as thrush.
 It can also cause yeast infections.
-I, however, am not plagued by either of those, so I never even considered that I could have an issue with it.
+I, however, not being plagued by either of those, never even considered that I could have an issue with it.

 Seeing all of the symptoms together, though, made me curious.

 The fact that I had been put on long term antibiotics for acne years back, and that I was also taking the pill for several years, both known triggers for a candida overgrowth, it just seemed to suddenly make sense to me.
 (In fact, at one point my doctor had me taking the pill non-stop, without taking the 7 day break to get my period.
-It seemed so great at the time, but I’m pretty sure now that I was just aggravating things instead of making them better.)
+It seemed like a great idea at the time, never having to deal with my period, but I’m pretty sure now that I was just aggravating things instead of making them better.)

-I happened to mention my epiphany to a group of healthy living blogger friends of mine, and was surprised by how common it could be.
-One of them, Jedha from Good Food Eating, who is a nutrition and health coach, mentioned that she happens to treat it, and is working on a written product for it which she plans to release soon.
+I happened to mention my epiphany to a group of healthy living blogger friends of mine, and was surprised by how common problems with candida could be.
+One of my firends, Jedha from Good Food Eating, is a nutrition and health coach, and she mentioned that she happens to treat it, and is working on a written product for it which she plans to release soon.
 She pointed me in the direction of some of her posts about candida.

 I learned a lot through reading it all.

-In January, I had started a grain free diet for awhile.
+In January, I had already started a grain free diet for awhile.
 I probably never even bothered mentioning it here because I felt so sick after a week or so, that I gave up.
 My husband told me it was my body’s way of telling me that I needed more carbs.
-Instead, I think it was my body going through “die off.”
+Instead, I think it was my body going adjusting to the change, and perhaps even what some people call “die off.”

 I have now been doing a bit of a candida cleanse for about 5 days now.
 I’ve had my ups and downs.
 This morning, though, I am feeling much better and felt the energy to write and begin to tell you about my journey.